senlin/so-related-posts/README.md

 ### Can I change the default title?

 Yes, since 2014.02.12 I have added a Settings Page where you can change the title that shows on the front end above the list of Related Posts.
-Soon I will be adding more options.
+More options are available with the [SO Related Posts PLUS](https://senlinonline.com/plus/plugin/so-related-posts-plus/) plugin.

 ### I have not added any Related Posts, but the plugin shows the current post as Related Posts